Improving Patient Outcomes and Reducing Inefficiency

 Concern over rising health care costs has increased interest in promoting high-quality care, while avoiding low value or inefficient care.
 As the U.S. health care system encourages value-driven decision-making, it is important that information on value of health care interventions be robust, transparent and address the needs of all health care stakeholders, including patients, payers and providers.

-The PhRMA Foundation seeks transformative, multi-stakeholder-driven solutions to address challenges in assessing the value of medicines and health care services to improve patient outcomes and reduce inefficiency.
-We have 3 separate award programs and they are listed below:
+This major initiative is seeking transformative, multi-stakeholder-driven solutions to address challenges in assessing the value of medicines and health care services to improve patient outcomes and reduce inefficiency.

-To learn about the initiative’s Advisory Committee, click here.
+An Advisory Committee has been established to help lead this initiative.
+To learn about the Advisory Committee, click here.